Taro Kono: Minister for Digital Transformation

+In September 2023, Kishida reshuffled his second cabinet again, retaining Kono in his role as Digital Minister.
+Kono traveled to Singapore in June 2023 to discuss AI governance, data protection, and digitization of government services with Minister for Communications and Information Josephine Teo.
+When Kono said he would be embarking on a trip to northern Europe and the Middle East in July 2023, some party officials questioned his absence amid a review of the My Number card system.
+Kono led the cross-ministerial review body established to comprehensively inspect the system, which was preparing to issue its interim report in early August.
+Kono visited countries in Scandinavia, the Baltics, and the Middle East to exchange ideas on digitization.

 In September 2022, Kono "declared war" on floppy disks, as part of his efforts to modernize the government.
 He said updated regulations would allow business owners and others to use online services instead.
 On 28 June 2024, Kono declared victory in the "war", announcing that the government had finally phased them out, and would no longer require them as a form of documentation.
 Up to 1,034 regulations were scrapped as part of the effort, leaving only 1 that remains in effect.
 Kono has also aimed to phase out the use of hanko stamps and fax machines in the government.

 2024 Liberal Democratic leadership election

 The term of the LDP Presidency expired in September 2024, a little less than three years into Fumio Kishida's premiership.
+A poll conducted in September 2022 found Kono was the most popular choice to be Japan's next prime minister, surpassing Kishida, with 14% support.
 In May 2023, Kono didn't rule out a run for the party presidency.
+However by February 2024, Kono’s support among the public dropped considerably, receiving only 7% support in a poll that showed Shigeru Ishiba had 25% of respondents' support.
 Kono conveyed his desire to run for party leadership to LDP Vice President and his faction boss, Taro Aso, during dinner on 26 June 2024.
 Kono later said during a press conference that he had been waiting 28 years to become prime minister.
 Two days later, fellow centrist Shigeru Ishiba also voiced his intention to run for LDP President.
 On 2 July it was reported by the Yukan Fuji that Shinjiro Koizumi, another centrist long considered a potential prime minister, was considering running.
 On 10 August, Kono again conveyed his desire to run to Aso.
 He reportedly told him he would run with or without his support.
 On 14 August, Prime Minister Fumio Kishida announced he would not seek a second term as LDP President, making the race an open field.
 By 17 August, it was reported that Kono had secured the 20 endorsements needed to announce his own campaign.